Housing and Innovation in Revit (HIR)

 Projects must be commissioned before Submission.
 Refer to the syllabus for Submission deadlines.
 There are penalties for not completing this on time.
 Refer to the EG1004 Grading Policy for more information.

-To pass, the design must complete all of the following: Projects must be commissioned before Submission.
-Refer to the syllabus for Submission deadlines.
-There are penalties for not completing this on time.
-Refer to the EG1004 Grading Policy for more information.
+To pass, the design must complete all of the following: Projects must be commissioned before Final Submission.
+Refer to the syllabus for submission deadlines.

 To pass, the design must complete all of the following: